25th July 2019: Sekigahara {Japan, summer 2019}

 It was hot as could be, so I was not going to do the 17-km route, but I did go to the main area, the Site of Sekigahara Battleground – Sekigahara Kosenjō [関ケ原古戦場], along with the Site of the Battle Camp of Shima Sakon (Sasaoyama) – Shimasako-jin ato [島左近陣跡].

-The logo of the city of sekigahara.
+The logo of the city of Sekigahara.
 It can look like the moon coming up from behind a mountain, or a samurai helmet

 After that, I backtracked to the Sekigahara Town History and Folklore Museum Sekigahara-chō Rekishi Minzoku Shiryōkan [関ケ原町歴史民俗資料館], which I had missed at first because there was construction in the area.
 There I could see some weapons and armours and get the whole collection of samurai clan stamps and enjoy the air conditioning.